 \begin{proposition} Consider a family of unit-disks or a family of unit-squares in the plane, and assume that the intersection graph $G$ of the family is connected and triangle-free.
 Then $G$ is planar, and moreover each representation of $G$ as such an intersection graph of unit-disks or unit-squares in the plane gives rise to a planar graph embedding of $G$ in a natural way (see for instance Figure~\ref{fig:inter}).
 Furthermore, the representation of $G$ as an intersection graph (of unit-disks or unit-squares) and the resulting planar graph embedding are equivalent, in the sense that the clockwise cyclic ordering of the neighbors around each vertex is the same. \end{proposition}

 \begin{proof} Let $R_1,\ldots,R_n$ be the family of unit-disks or the family of unit-squares.
 Since $G$ is triangle-free and connected we can assume that the $R_i$'s are pairwise distinct (since otherwise $G$ consists of a single edge, and the statement certainly holds).
-Choose one point $v_i$ in each region $R_i$ that is not included in any region $R_j$ for $j\ne i$, and for any two intersecting regions $R_i$ and $R_j$, choose a point $r_{ij}=r_{ji}$ in $R_i \cap R_j$.
+Since $G$ is not a single edge and is triangle-free, we can choose one point $v_i$ in each region $R_i$ that is not included in any region $R_j$ for $j\ne i$, and for any two intersecting regions $R_i$ and $R_j$, choose a point $r_{ij}=r_{ji}$ in $R_i \cap R_j$.
 Inside each region $R_i$, join $r_i$ to all the points $r_{ij}$ by internally disjoint Jordan arcs.